There is Confusion Online About the use of Seaweed in Dogs, Largely Over Iodine Concerns, Here’s the Low Down…

 True kelp is also the highest in iodine by a considerable degree.
 Kelp contains, very approximately, 1.356 mg of Iodine per gram of seaweed.
 Compare this to a seaweed we like to use a lot in our blends due to its functionality called Dulce (Palmaria Palmata) contains only 0.072 mg/g of Iodine.
 Ascophyllum (the stuff with the air bladders you can pop with your fingers on the seashore around Ireland and the UK), another popular seaweed in dogs, varies wildly seasonally but let’s say is around 0.4-0.7 mg of Iodine per gram.
 So there’s huge variation out there.

-Now, this may seem like a lot of iodine and if you were doing it long term, perhaps it might be but we know that when humans eat many, many times their RDA of iodine, they do fine and often better, with review studies finding no problems with some very high levels of consumption (e.g. many Japanese, who include seaweed in 28% of their meals, are often found to consume between 10-20 times their RDA of iodine, to no ill effect).
+However, I think you should use much more based on the evidence that animals we have studied (humans and horses) can and do regularly eat a LOT more iodine than their RDA suggests when on good diets with review studies finding no problems with some very high levels of consumption (e.g. many Japanese, who include seaweed in 28% of their meals, are often found to consume between 10-20 times their RDA of iodine, to no ill effect).

 While true kelp may be off the menu for thyroid-at-risk dogs, as we said showed above, Laminaria is but one seaweed and as it happens to be the highest in iodine, maybe now’s the time to check out all the other seaweeds that are available to you.
 We only use Laminaria in one our blends for this very reason (Kelp in Dogs), as so many people are looking for it.
 All our other seaweed products are made using seaweeds that contain substantially less iodine but have all the other benefits.
 Moreover, we use only seaweeds that have been sustainably harvested from the Irish coast and, most importantly, we do not use heat in the drying process, crucial to preserving the fragile polysaccharides inside which have all the good effects!